 There are different types of spring balancers available on the market, each designed for specific applications.
 These include:

-• Standard Spring Balancers and Retractors: Standard spring balancers and retractors function on the principle of counterbalancing tool weight, which simplifies the handling of heavy equipment for workers during assembly, maintenance, or production tasks.
+Standard Spring Balancers and Retractors: Standard spring balancers and retractors function on the principle of counterbalancing tool weight, which simplifies the handling of heavy equipment for workers during assembly, maintenance, or production tasks.

-• Zero Gravity Spring Balancers: In zero gravity balancers, the cable is wound around a tapered drum, which features a conical design that minimizes the surface area in contact with the cable.
+Zero Gravity Spring Balancers: In zero gravity balancers, the cable is wound around a tapered drum, which features a conical design that minimizes the surface area in contact with the cable.
 As the cable is drawn from the balancer, the conical drum effectively counterbalances the increasing spring tension.
-This design allows the tool to stay in position rather than being pulled back toward the balancer, achieving true zero gravity functionality.
+This design allows the tool to stay in position rather than being pulled back toward the balancer, achieving true zero-gravity functionality.

-Common Mistakes When Using Spring Balancers
+Common Mistakes When Using Tool Balancers

 1. Overloading or Underloading the Balancer

-Each spring balancer is designed to support a specific weight range.
+Each tool balancer is designed to support a specific weight range.
 Exceeding this limit by overloading can result in premature wear and tear, compromising both the balancer and the tool it supports.
 Conversely, underloading can lead to inadequate tension, causing tools to drag and reducing operational efficiency.

 Overloading often happens when users assume that the balancer can handle more than its rated capacity, while underloading can occur due to a lack of understanding of the balancer's specifications.
 Both scenarios can reduce the lifespan of the equipment.